Parts of Yellowstone may reopen to tourists on Monday, but flooding has been a disaster for neighboring towns - KTVZ

 The level of runoff is comparable to the region receiving two to three times a normal June’s precipitation in only three days, according to CNN meteorologists.

-The flooding continued to move east Wednesday along the Yellowstone River, leading to reports of major flooding in Billings, which is about a 175-mile drive east of Gardiner.
-By Tuesday afternoon, the river had surged well above its previous record of 15 feet, according to the National Weather Service.
+A flood wave moved east Tuesday and Wednesday along the Yellowstone River, the National Weather Service said, leading to reports of major flooding in Billings, which is about a 175-mile drive east of Gardiner.
+By Tuesday afternoon, the river at Billings had surged well above its previous record of 15 feet, according to the weather service.

-The flooding prompted city officials to shut down the city water plant late Tuesday night, according to a post on the City of Billings Public Works Facebook account.
+The flooding prompted officials to shut down the city water plant late Tuesday night, the city’s public works department said.

+The plant resumed operations at a low level Wednesday afternoon, and by Thursday morning it was working at full capacity, city officials said.

-But even as water levels began to recede in areas on Tuesday and Wednesday, park officials and local residents are bracing for the possibility of more flooding in the coming days.
+Even as water levels began to recede in areas on Tuesday and Wednesday, park officials and residents in the region are bracing for the possibility of more flooding in the coming days.

-“Main forecast concerns are on hot high temperatures Friday and Saturday.
-Focus then turns to chances for showers and thunderstorms along with some river rises as snowpack in the high elevations melts,” the NWS is forecasting.

-Billings will approach record-breaking temperatures in the upper 90s Friday and Saturday, while the higher elevations will be in the 60s and 70s.
-Temperatures will be warm enough to melt the remaining snowpack and lead to additional river rises over the weekend, according to CNN meteorologist Judson Jones.
-Then more rain, possibly even severe storms, are forecast for Sunday, he said.
+More snow could soon melt in the mountains of Wyoming and Montana, and that, coupled with more rain this weekend, could cause river levels to rise again, the National Weather Service’s office in Billings said.

+Warm air is expected to move over the mountains Thursday night, keeping the low temperatures above freezing.
+This, along with plenty of sunshine during the day, should get snow melting.
+“Temperatures will be in the 50s and 60s in the high country both Friday and Saturday afternoon,” the weather service said.

+“By the time slightly more substantial precipitation arrives Sunday night into Monday, temperatures drop into the 30s, and snow is probable above 8,500 feet Sunday night,” the weather service said.

+“That said, those with interests near waterways in the western foothills should pay attention to the forecasts through the weekend in case the forecast changes significantly,” the service added.

-The intense rainfall and rapid snowmelt experienced by the park and nearby communities are consistent with projections laid out in a climate assessment report released last year from scientists with the US Geological Survey, Montana State University and the University of Wyoming.
+The intense rainfall and rapid snow melt already experienced by the park and nearby communities are consistent with projections laid out in a climate assessment report released last year from scientists with the US Geological Survey, Montana State University and the University of Wyoming.

 The climate crisis is already driving more annual precipitation and runoff from melting snowpack in the Greater Yellowstone Area, and the trend will continue in the coming years, the report said.

-Note: Correction: A previous version of this story misspelled Kari Huesing’s first name and incorrectly identified her position at the Yellowstone Gateway Inn.
-Huesing is the office manager.